EssentialsX/Essentials/EssentialsDiscord/README.md

 9. Next up is adding your bot to your discord server.
 First, goto [essentialsx.net/discord.html](https://essentialsx.net/discord.html) and paste your Client ID you copied from step 2 into the text box on that page.
 Once you do that, click the "Authorize" button next to the text box.
 This will redirect you to Discord's authorization website to chose which server to add the bot to.
+Note for advanced users: Please use the `essentialsx.net` website above even if you think you already know how to invite bots.
+Bots for EssentialsXDiscord require more than just the `bot` scope to work, so please just use the link above even if you think you know what you're doing.
 > ![OAuth Link Gen](https://i.imgur.com/u6MFJgQ.gif)
 > Paste Client ID -> `Authorize`